Theoretical Foundations of Conformal Prediction

-Of course, it is not immediately clear whether the marginal coverage property~\eqref{eq:marg_coverage} is attainable in a general setting.
-We might suspect that this property can only be achieved in certain settings, for instance, if the model is known to be a good fit to the data distribution.
-This question is exactly what conformal prediction aims to address: conformal prediction is a statistical approach to uncertainty quantification wherein model predictions are accompanied by an interval or set, communicating the degree of trustworthiness in any given model prediction, without relying on any assumptions on the correctness of the model.
+Conformal prediction is a technique for constructing sets $\cC(X_{n+1})$ that satisfy~\eqref{eq:marg_coverage} under no assumptions on $\hf$ or the form of the data distribution.
 In particular, if the underlying predictive model $\hf$ is a poor fit to the data, then the accompanying set $\cC(X_{n+1})$ will be large---potentially even infinite.
-On the other hand, accurate models will result in smaller sets, and (under additional conditions) can lead to notions of coverage over and above that in~\eqref{eq:marg_coverage}.
-Either way, the role of conformal prediction is to accurately quantify the level of uncertainty present when using the predictive model on the current data distribution.
+On the other hand, accurate models will result in smaller sets, and under additional conditions can lead to stronger notions of coverage than that in~\eqref{eq:marg_coverage}.
+In either case, the role of conformal prediction is to accurately quantify the level of uncertainty present when using a predictive model on the current data distribution.